 We know the problems associated with Internal Audits and Supplier Audits.
 Most Quality Managers wear at least three hats, and three is normal, but some of you are ambitious and aim for four or five.
 Its hard to find time to step away and audit, much less train others to act as internal auditors.
 Let us not forget-you’re not allowed to audit your own work, so that means at least 1/3 the company is off limits for you to audit.
 We’ve been there, done that.
 We want to provide you with a comprehensive audit, utilizing yourself, and trained internal staff as well to get the job done.

-When it comes to audits, we have experience of course sitting in the drivers seat as a Quality Manager, we’ve handled 2nd Party Internal Audits, and we always have experience on the other side of the fence as 3rd Party auditors for the dreaded Registrar.
-Regardless where your organization is, we’re ready to help.
+When it comes to audits, we have experience sitting in the drivers seat as a Quality Manager, we’ve handled 2nd Party Internal Audits, and we also have experience on the other side of the fence as 3rd Party auditors for the dreaded Registrar.
+Regardless of where your organization is, we’re ready to help.

 Benefits of Outsourcing Your Internal Audit to Texas Quality Assurance